 True Strength Index TSI is a technical momentum oscillator that gauges the strength and direction of a market trend (StockCharts, n.d.).
 Its primary objective is to provide a clear, smoothed representation of price momentum by measuring the velocity of price changes.
 What makes the indicator unique in technical analysis is its method of double smoothing these price changes, which helps to filter out insignificant market noise.

 In the 1990s, William Blau engineered the TSI to blend the responsiveness of a momentum indicator with the stability of moving averages.
-This creates a versatile tool that we find highly effective across various financial markets (Investopedia, 2005).
+This creates a versatile tool that traders find highly effective across various financial markets (Investopedia, 2005).

 - Forex: It filters noise during quiet periods and highlights true momentum when major market sessions overlap.